 This course introduces students to an overview of appropriate and effective communication techniques in a variety of settings.
 The course emphasizes students' ability to communicate messages to different audiences.
 Students demonstrate audience analysis, delivery speaking skills, writing and organizing a speech, and self-reflection on their communication techniques.
 While primarily performance based, students also critique memorable speeches and embody communication skills in a small group setting.
 Students are required to earn a C or better in this course in order to graduate.
-Prerequisite: ENGL 102.
+Prerequisite: ENGL 110.
+This course does not fulfill the minor requirement for Communications.